wenbinyugroup/ivabs/_sources/index.rst.txt

 #.
 You can comment on a specific page on the `iVABS documentation website <http://wenbinyugroup.github.io/ivabs>`_.
 #. `Add an issue <https://github.com/wenbinyugroup/ivabs/issues/new>`_ for bug reports or feature request.
-#. `Start a new discussion <https://github.com/wenbinyugroup/ivabs/discussions/new>`_ if you need help running the program.
+#. `Start a new discussion <https://cdmhub.org/groups/yugroup/forum/default-section/prevabsvabs>`_ on cdmHUB if you need help running the program.
 #.
 Modify existing files or contribute new files to `the github repository <https://github.com/wenbinyugroup/ivabs>`_.